 In this house, everyone has a side hustle (okay, maybe the pets get a pass).
 My side hustle is lucrative almost immediately, since I bill clients monthly, but my husband’s side hustle is slow… takes a lot more time/body effort… but also has the opportunity to pay off big time.
 What is his side hustle?

 However, one thing my husband always says is many people can do DIY projects if they enjoy getting their hands dirty and learning.
 Note: I am not saying you should do plumbing or electrical work yourself.
 Please don’t.
+Your local electrician can help you if you need.
 If you don’t enjoy home remodeling, don’t do it!

 But if you are into doing some light DIY work yourself, home DIY remodels can be insanely profitable.
 Kitchen and bathroom remodels almost always add a ton of value, according to HGTV, as long as it makes sense for your budget (and a variety of other factors).
 In many hot markets, you can recoup 100% and up (aka make money) on the kitchen and bathroom remodels you do.